yosssi/ace/README.md

 ### Caching Function

-Ace has a caching function which caches the result data of the Ace templates parsing process.
-You can omit the Ace templates parsing process and **make your application's parsing and rendering function faster** by using this caching function.
+Ace has a caching function which caches the result data of the Ace templates parsing process. **You can omit the Ace templates parsing process and save template parsing time** by using this caching function.
 Using this caching function is recommended in production.

 ### Binary Template Load Function

-Ace has a binary template load function which loads Ace templates from binary data instead of template files. **You can compile your web application into one binary file** by using this function. [go-bindata](https://github.com/jteeuwen/go-bindata) is the best for generating binaray data from template files.
+Ace has a binary template load function which loads Ace templates from binary data instead of template files. **You can compile your web application into one binary file** by using this function. [go-bindata](https://github.com/jteeuwen/go-bindata) is the best for generating binary data from template files.

 ## Documentation